 Avoiding exposure to known risk factors such as benzene, radiation, smoking, etc., may reduce the chances of developing blood cancer.

-Although cancer cannot be prevented, there are some simple and effective lifestyle changes that you can make now to ward off the cancer risk.
+Although cancer cannot be prevented, there are some simple and effective lifestyle changes that YOU can make now to ward off the cancer risk.
 Want to know how to reduce cancer risk?

 Specialist To Visit